 Denise Haynes, School Social Worker

 Denise Haynes is passionate and dedicated to seeing young people reach their full academic, social and emotional potential.
 As a professional social worker for many years, she has worked in middle and high schools both in the public and charter sectors.
 Denise received her B.A in Psychology and her M.S.W in Social Work from the University at Albany.
 Denise looks forward to creating a sense of community in WSA by building relationships with students and families.
 Besides having a strong faith and a passion for travel, she also has an adoration for glazed donuts.

 Sean McCreight is committed to building a strong academic community at Westchester Square Academy through passionate scholarship and sustaining meaningful relationships throughout the school.
 After graduating from Seattle University with a double degree in Education and English, he taught literacy at the elementary, middle, and high school levels.
 He has had the opportunity to travel widely throughout Latin America and Eastern Europe.
-Sean earned his M.A. in Teaching from Bard College in NYC, believes in community activism, promoting student rights and organizing, and cooking vegan food.
+Sean earned his M.A. in Teaching from Bard College in NYC, and fiercely believes in community activism, promoting student rights, and biking around town.

 Claire Rann firmly believes in the transformative power of education and is excited to continue living out this belief as a staff member at Westchester Square Academy.
 Before joining our team, Claire ran a non-profit organization serving Iraqi refugees in Chicago.
 She graduated cum laude from Amherst College with a B.A. in English and History, where she spent her junior year abroad at the University of Oxford in England.
 Claire earned her M.A. in Middle Eastern History from the University of St. Andrews in Scotland and is currently working toward an M.S. in Teaching English to Speakers of Other Languages at City College.